 The first step is to create an instrument baseline (100 %T) with FS in the sample beam.
 Then scan BK7 as a sample, which will generate a spectrum similar to that in the upper panel of the figure, with transmission around 98.5%.
 Higher spectral values can be obtained by using two glasses with a smaller refractive index (RI) difference.

-Another way to generate the high T spectrum is to simply divide the original spectrum of the BK7 (higher RI) by the FS spectrum (lower RI).
+Another way to generate the high T spectrum is to simply divide the original spectrum of the BK7 (higher RI) by the FS spectrum (lower RI), then multiply by 100 for an answer in percent.